OWIN-JS/OWIN-JS/Specification.md

 This document refers to the following software actors:

-* Server – The REST server (typically HTTP or COAP) that directly communicates with the client and then uses OWIN-JS semantics to process requests.
+* Server – The REST server (typically HTTP, COAP or MQTT) that directly communicates with the client and then uses OWIN-JS semantics to process requests.
 Servers may require an adapter layer that converts to OWIN-JS semantics.

 * Framework – A self-contained component based on OWIN-JS exposing its own object model or API that applications may use to facilitate request processing.
 Frameworks may require an adapter layer that converts from OWIN-JS semantics.